EmotiBit/.github/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Update library.properties to the correct version (should match EmotiBit.h)
 - [ ] Update software bundle version in `ofxEmotiBitVersion.h`
 - [ ] doxygen style comments included for new code snippets
-- [ ] Required documentation udpated
+- [ ] Required documentation updated

 ## Screenshots: